Skip to main content

 (F) Any candidate who has requested to transfer their NAPLEX score to Ohio must take the MPJE within twelve months from the date the candidate completed the NAPLEX examination or the score transfer will be denied.

-(G) Pursuant to section 4729.071 of the Revised Code, a candidate must submit electronic or ink fingerprint impressions for a criminal records check prior to receiving an initial license to practice as a pharmacist.
-An examination candidate must submit fingerprint impressions no later than twelve months after the date the board receives the application materials or the scores obtained on the NAPLEX and/or MPJE will be denied.
-After twelve months, a candidate must submit a new application, the required fee, fingerprint impressions, and new examination scores.
+(G) Pursuant to section 4729.071 of the Revised Code, a candidate must submit electronic or ink fingerprint impressions for a criminal records check prior to receiving approval to take the required examinations.
+An examination candidate must submit fingerprint impressions no later than sixty days after the date the board receives the application materials.
+After sixty days, a candidate must submit a new application, the required fee, and fingerprint impressions, as the original application shall be deemed abandoned.

 Supplemental Information